Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 The scalar reference short-circuits on the first failing plane.
 The SIMD arms compute all six plane tests and AND the masks.
 The result is identical because AND is idempotent.
 Evaluating every plane unconditionally also avoids branch mispredictions on the data-parallel workload, which matters at 100k+ rows per frame.

 The dot product in the SIMD arms uses separate mul and add instructions -- never FMA -- because FMA's single rounding would diverge from the scalar reference's mul-then-add.
-The property test asserts bit-identical output at every call site.
 Using FMA would produce slightly different results for borderline cases where the intermediate product's exponent range matters.
 The association `((nx*p x + ny*py) + nz*pz) + d` is also fixed to match exactly, because f32 addition is not associative.

 ```rust
 let dot = _mm256_add_ps(